aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsx-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSX to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSX and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+<h2>Why to Convert XLSX to DOCM?</h2>

+Converting XLSX to DOCM is a common requirement for Python developers.
+XLSX is a Microsoft Excel Open XML Format Spreadsheet file, while DOCM is a Microsoft Word Open XML Macro-Enabled Document file.
+XLSX files are used to store tabular data and are widely used for data analysis and data visualization.
+On the other hand, DOCM files are used to store documents with macros, which are used to automate tasks.
+Therefore, it is often necessary to convert XLSX to DOCM in order to use the data stored in XLSX files in a Word document with macros.

+<h2>How Aspose.Total helps for XLSX to DOCM Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the process of converting XLSX to DOCM.
+It includes APIs for dealing with different file formats, including XLSX and DOCM files.
+The conversion process is mainly in two steps.
+Firstly, the XLSX file is converted to HTML using Aspose.Cells for Python via .NET API.
+After that, the created HTML is saved into the desired Microsoft Word format using Aspose.Words for Python via .NET API.
+This process is simple and efficient, and can be easily integrated into any application.

 {{% /blocks/products/pf/feature-page-summary %}}